 Increasingly, non-physician healthcare providers are using PoCUS to improve bedside care.
-Emergency Medical Services (EMS)/Prehospital applications, especially when during transport over distances that include fixed and rotary wing emergency services, can have a positive impact on patient outcomes by helping identify and prioritize injuries (32-41).
+Emergency Medical Services (EMS)/Prehospital applications, especially when during transport over distances that include fixed and rotary wing emergency services, can have a positive impact on patient outcomes by helping identify injuries as well as anticipate possible deterioration (32-41).
 As PoCUS leaders within these fields emerge, their expertise will be critical in developing relevant training and assessment processes.

 It is recommended that the training of these clinicians should be similar to that of physicians in terms of an introduction, a supervised traineeship, and an assessment of knowledge, but clear distinctions should be made recognizing the austere nature of transport medicine and the impact of this environment on scanning.
-For example, the tight confines of a helicopter translate into very real limitations in terms of scanning and image optimization.
+For example, the tight confines of a helicopter translate into very real limitations in terms of scanning and image optimization that should be integrated into training.